Jazz at Lincoln Center announces 15 Finalists for the 2016 Essentially Ellington Competition

-Jazz at Lincoln Center proudly announces the 15 finalist bands that will compete in the annual Essentially Ellington High School Jazz Band Competition & Festival – one of the most innovative jazz education events in the world – at Jazz at Lincoln Center’s home, Frederick P. Rose Hall, on May 5 – 7, 2016.
+Jazz at Lincoln Center proudly announces the 15 finalist bands that will compete in the 21st Annual Essentially Ellington High School Jazz Band Competition & Festival – one of the most innovative jazz education events in the world – at Jazz at Lincoln Center’s home, Frederick P. Rose Hall, on May 5 – 7, 2016.
 The following finalists are among nearly 100 high school jazz bands across North America that entered the competition.
 Each school submitted recordings of three tunes performed from charts from Jazz at Lincoln Center’s Essentially Ellington library.
 Nearly 3,800 high school bands will have participated in Jazz at Lincoln Center’s 2015-16 Essentially Ellington program and benefited from free charts and resources.

 - Beloit Memorial High School (Beloit, WI)